Yooval/SchoolSync/README.md

 - **Error Handling**: Built-in NestJS error handling mechanisms ensure that any issues encountered during API requests are properly caught and communicated with meaningful HTTP status codes and error messages.
 This includes both client-side validation and server-side errors.
 - **Testing**: Comprehensive **unit tests** and **end-to-end (e2e) tests** ensure all features work as expected.
 - **Docker**: The app runs in a **Docker container**, providing a consistent and portable environment across different systems.
 - **Postman Documentation**: All API requests, including both REST and GraphQL endpoints, are fully documented in Postman.
 This makes it easy for developers and users to explore, test, and understand the functionalities available.
-View documentation here: https://documenter.getpostman.com/view/38510958/2sAY55bJLx#491d3242-5137-4f82-a8ab-800ac8aa4946
+View documentation [here](https://documenter.getpostman.com/view/38510958/2sAY55bJLx#491d3242-5137-4f82-a8ab-800ac8aa4946).

 ## Installation